Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Methodology

 \section{Methodology}

-We first introduce the formulation of real-time embodied planning problem in Sec. \ref{sPF}.
-Then we present the semi-automatic pipeline we used to generate real-world embodied task planning dataset in Sec. \ref{sDA}.
-Finally, details of our framework are discussed in Sec. \ref{sF}.
+We first introduce the formulation of the real-time embodied planning problem in Section \ref{sPF}.
+The details of our framework are discussed in Section \ref{sF}.
+Finally, we present the pipeline we used to generate real-world embodied task planning dataset in Section \ref{sDA}.